CorruptedBytes/CorruptedBytes/README.md

 **Hello 👋,
 I'm CorruptedBytes and I program all kinds of things.**

-**My German YouTube channel often features Trolling and programming videos.**
+**My YouTube channel often features Trolling and programming videos.**

 ### Languages: